-In 2021, we had US\$3.0 million net cash used in operating activities.
-The difference with US\$56.7 million of loss before tax on accrual basis was mainly the result of adding back non-cash items such as US\$46.9 million of fair value loss on financial liabilities at FVTPL and US\$3.4 million of equity-settled share-based payment expenses.
-In 2021, US\$0.3 million of cash was released from working capital.
+For the six months ended June 30, 2023, we had US\$18.3 million net cash used in operating activities.
+The difference with US\$78.4 million of loss before tax on accrual basis was mainly the result of adding back non-cash items such as (i) US\$45.9 million of fair value loss on financial liabilities at FVTPL and (ii) US\$2.4 million of equity-settled share-based payment expenses.
+For the six months ended June 30, 2023, US\$10.4 million was released from operating assets and liabilities, mainly due to (i) our other payables and accruals increasing by US\$5.8 million and (ii) our trade payables increasing by US\$3.8 million, which was attributable to the progress of R&D activities.